 Climate change ‘dries up’ Sawtooth memories

-The Sawtooth Wilderness is best known and best used for its high country lake basins just west of Highway 75—but Idaho native David has a special spot for the lesser used river country on the southern end of the wilderness: Middle Fork Boise, Queens and Little Queens Rivers.
+Sawtooth Wilderness is best known and best used for its high country lake basins just west of Highway 75—but Idaho native David has a special spot for the lesser-used river country on southern end of the wilderness: Middle Fork Boise, Queens, and Little Queens rivers.

-In summer 1976 David had a summer job with the Forest Service at Dutch Creek Guard Station a few miles from Atlanta, a remote former mining town/resort about 100 miles from Boise (half of the trip on winding dirt road) near the river trailheads on the Sawtooth Wilderness.
+In 1976 David had a summer job with the Forest Service at Dutch Creek Guard Station a few miles from Atlanta, a remote former mining town/resort about 100 miles from Boise (half of the trip on winding dirt road) near river trailheads in the Sawtooth Wilderness.

 We sauntered on river trails through ponderosa pine up and back from alpine lakes, snowy basins, and small groves of spruce, subalpine fir, and whitebark pine.
 Trails built for horses gave easy access.
-Sunny mornings and afternoon thunderstorms.
-I don’t recall other hikers.
+Sunny mornings and afternoon thunderstorms prevailed.
+No other hikers.

 Like hikes in other Western mountains, our trip was indirectly impacted by effects of climate change: uncertain weather patterns and more than 30 years of large fires which severely damaged trails in some areas.

 Our 2022 river country hike took us through results of at least seven fires—including a twice-burned lake basin and a jungle on Johnson Creek where a well-built stock trail was obscured in chest-high ceanothus.